 Diet – A high fat diet and obesity may increase your risk of prostate cancer.

-If you have difficulties with urination, see you doctor.
-These symptoms are not always caused by prostate cancer but screening for prostate cancer is advisable.
+If you have difficulties with urination, see your doctor.
+These symptoms are not always caused by prostate cancer, but screening for prostate cancer is advisable.

 The decision for treatment of prostate cancer depends on the age and health of the patient, the aggressiveness of the cancer and the extent of the cancer at the time of diagnosis.
-Virtually all treatments for prostate cancer except observation may have an effect on the quality of life with urinary control, erectile function and bowel function being the primary concerns.
-So, it is important to have a thorough discussion with your urologist about the benefits, risks, morbidity and side effects of the treatment options.
+Virtually all treatments for prostate cancer, except observation, may have an effect on the quality of life with urinary control, erectile function and bowel function being the primary concerns.
+Therefore, it is important to have a thorough discussion with your urologist about the benefits, risks, morbidity and side effects of the treatment options.

 If the patient is older and has a slowly progressive prostate cancer, observation and treatment with palliative therapy at a later date is an option.
 Some younger patients with low volume non-aggressive cancer may be candidates for surveillance in which case the cancer is carefully watched by doing infrequent, repeated prostate biopsies and curative therapy is done if the cancer shows signs of progression.

 For many patients, curative therapy is the best choice, and there are several options:

 - Radioactive seed implants